 Guwahati is my hometown, at least technically.
-Just like most people, I moved out to bigger metropolises of India in order to study and then to work (I also did it to find more freedom in obscurity, that’s a different story though).
+Just like most people, I moved out to bigger metropolises of India in order to study, and then to work (I also did it to find more freedom in obscurity, that’s a different story though).
 Since then I’ve periodically returned to the city, and every time I have seen it change and grow, although not always in a manner I like.
-To be honest it has never been my favourite place but I can’t ignore it either.
+To be honest, it has never been my favourite place for various reasons but I can’t ignore it either.

-If you have time, you can easily spend a few days exploring various spots in the 100 KM radius of the city.
+If you have time, you can easily spend a few days exploring various spots in a 100 KM radius of the city.
 So, let’s start.

 Guwahati City Travel & Sightseeing Guide